ncbi/egapx/README.md

   - Eudicots - Asterids, Rosids, Fabids, Caryophyllales

-:warning: Fungi, protists and nematodes are out-of-scope for EGAPx.
+:warning: Fungi, Protozoans, and most non-arthropod Protostomia are out-of-scope for EGAPx.
 We recommend using a different annotation method for these organisms.

 **Warning:**
 The current version is an early release and still under active development to add features and refine outputs.
 The workflow for GenBank submission is still under development.
 Please open a GitHub [Issue](https://github.com/ncbi/egapx/issues) if you encounter any problems with EGAPx.
 You can also write to cgr@nlm.nih.gov to give us your feedback or if you have any questions.